Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 As you add internal links, you’ll need to keep this in check too.
 RankLetter’s Peter Thaleikis explains: “Often internal links are added only.
 This leads to more and more internal links across the site and a more undefined linking.
 Remember, the value of an individual link is falling with each additional link on the page.

-While you’re removing links to make room for new ones, track the health of the present links too, as Pritesh Vora from BlogVault suggests.
+While you’re removing links to make room for new ones, track the health of the present links too with an SEO dashboard, as Pritesh Vora from BlogVault suggests.
 “Internal linking goes beyond just finding some of the top-performing pages and then linking to other related articles in hopes that this is going to make them perform better,” Vora writes.

 “This strategy has consistently worked for me when promoting my crucial money pages,” points out Nikola Roza of Nikola Roza- SEO for the Poor and Determined.